 Pleading Guilty While Saying You're Innocent

 A defendant who claims to be innocent but doesn't want to risk going to trial can sometimes take what has become known as an Alford plea, named after the Supreme Court's decision in North Carolina v.
-Alford.
-(400 U.S. 25 (1970).)
-Although the Supreme Court in Alford held that a plea of guilty by someone who claims to be innocent doesn't violate the Constitution, it also held that states could make their own laws regarding such pleas.
+Alford (400 U.S. 25 (1970).)
+But not all states allow this type of plea, and even when they do, judges don't have to accept the plea.

-It's very important to seek the advice of an attorney before accepting any type of plea deal.
+If an Alford plea is an option for you, it's still very important to seek the advice of an attorney before entering into or accepting any type of plea deal.
 Laws regarding the available pleas, their requirements, and their implications vary from place to place.
 An attorney familiar with the laws of your jurisdiction will be able to help assess your options.

 DEFEND YOUR RIGHTS